Jacques Émile Édouard Brandon

 Jacques Émile Édouard Brandon (July 3, 1831 – May 20, 1897) was a French artist who is known especially for his paintings of Jewish themes.
 Most sources list his place of birth as Paris, although some say Bordeaux or Lisbon.
 He signed his paintings "Ed.
-Brandon," and his full name commonly is given as Jacques Émile Édouard Brandon, but also as Jacob Émile Édouard Péreira Brandon.
+Brandon", and his full name commonly is given as Jacques Émile Édouard Brandon, but also as Jacob Émile Édouard Péreira Brandon.

 Biography

+Brandon was born on July 3, 1831, in Paris.
 His father was Elie Péreira-Brandon, a wealthy Parisian financier, although some sources list him as an art dealer.
-He entered the École des Beaux-Arts in Paris on April 5, 1849, and was a student of Antoine-Alphonse Montfort, Françoise-Édouard Picot and Jean-Baptiste-Camille Corot.
+He entered the Beaux-Arts de Paris in Paris on April 5, 1849, and was a student of Antoine-Alphonse Montfort, Françoise-Édouard Picot and Jean-Baptiste-Camille Corot.
 Brandon and Corot corresponded frequently and remained close throughout Corot's life.

-In 1856 Brandon went to Rome, where he lived until 1863.
+In 1856, Brandon went to Rome, where he lived until 1863.
 While there he became acquainted with Edgar Degas, and in later years they collected each other's works.
 During his time in Rome his artistic focus was at the church of Santa Brigida on the Piazza Farnese.
 He decorated a room in which St. Bridget of Sweden (1303–1373) had lived, embellishing it with a variety of paintings and other artworks.
 Some of these were exhibited at the Parisian Salons during the 1860s, including The Canonization of St. Bridget in 1861 and The Last Mass of St. Bridget in 1863.
 He won medals at the Salon in 1865 and 1867.